 You might be holding onto some clothes and shoes because, once again, you don't know how long you should keep them.
-I've held onto clothes and shoes well past their usefulness: when they didn't fit, itched, scratched, and no longer projected the image I was trying to project.
+You should get rid of clothing, through donation or consignment, when one of the following happens:

 02 of 09

 Food and Leftovers